 In 2004, he shifted to journalism, and covered the US invasion and occupation of Iraq as an unembedded reporter.
 He also wrote Beyond the Green Zone: Dispatches from an Unembedded Journalist in Occupied Iraq and two other Iraq-related books.

 This talk was presented at the First Presbyterian Church in San Anselmo on February 2, 2019.
-When the video is ready, a link will be posted here.
+You can watch the video of the entire presentation here.

 In this talk, Jamail expands on 3 chapters of his book, dealing with melting glaciers, sea level rise, and the Amazon basin.
 In Part 2, PBC interviews Jamail about major losses of underwater reefs, the potentially explosive potential of melting permafrost, and other topics.